iTOON87/Getting-and-Cleaning-Data-Course-Project/README.md

 # Coursera : Getting and Cleaning Data Course Project
-This repository is the part of my learning at coursera
+This repository is the part of my learning at coursera **run_analysis.r** is the script to create a tidy data from data collects from the smartphones for more detail abou the data please refer to **codebook.md**

 # Repository file list:
 - **readme.md**: this file, provides an overview of the project.